CGamesPlay/haml_user_tags/README.md

 - Native Haml syntax for calling helper functions
 - Ability to define helper functions using Haml
-- Ability to import user tags from one Haml file into another
+- Ability to include user tags from one Haml file in another

 ## Installation